-Remember that if you opt for a car loan with a variable interest rate, your repayments could go up or down from month to month, so if you’re planning your budget in advance, it’s worth leaving a bit of wiggle room just in case of surprise interest rate rises.
+Remember that if you opt for a car loan with a variable interest rate, your repayments could go up or down from month to month, so if you’re planning your budget in advance, it’s worth leaving a bit of wiggle room just in case of surprise increases to car loan rates.

-If you’d rather not risk having rate rises leave you out of pocket, you might consider a fixed rate car loan, where the interest rate is set in advance and stays the same for the lifetime of the loan.
+If you’d rather not risk being left out of pocket by car finance rate rises, you might consider a fixed rate car loan, where the interest rate is set in advance and stays the same for the lifetime of the loan.
 While you won’t enjoy savings from interest rate cuts, at least you’ll enjoy the confidence and security of knowing exactly how much money you’ll be paying per month, with no surprises.

 If you want to keep your monthly repayments on the lower side, it’s possible to stretch out the length of your car loan, and pay back the balance in smaller instalments over a longer period of time.
 Just keep in mind that if you choose a longer car loan term, you’ll ultimately pay more in interest over the lifetime of the loan, likely costing you more in total than if you’d made larger monthly repayments over a shorter period.